MartinKolb1987/datenschnorchel/README.md

-creepycrawler
+datenschnorchel
 =============

-work in progress - creepy crawler
+work in progress - datenschnorchel

 1.) you need npm and bower
 2.) after cloning repo (be in the root folder of your project)